How it all began

 The Isis Lacemakers today

-The Isis Lacemakers is a very busy, friendly group, our current membership is about 30.
+The Isis Lacemakers is a friendly group, our current membership is about 15.
 We enjoy demonstrating lacemaking at various local craft fairs, shows and fetes etc.

-Our evening meetings are mainly for lace and chat, including a refreshment break and small raffle.
-Three times a year we invite a supplier to attend to allow us to stock up on essentials.
+Our evening meetings are mainly for lace and chat, including a refreshment break.

-In 2002 we moved our meetings to a new venue, St Nicholas Church Hall, Elsfield Road, Old Marston, Oxford.
+In 2002 we moved our meetings to our present venue, St Nicholas Church Hall, Elsfield Road, Old Marston, Oxford.
 We meet on the first and third Tuesday of the month from 7-9pm.

 We always welcome new members, there is no charge for your first visit.